YBL123/sei-group-project/README.md

 export default PlantMapThumbnail
 ```

-This is how the map thumbnail is inserted into the plant show page.
+This is how the map thumbnail is inserted into the plant page.

 ```javascript
      <PlantMapThumbnail